builderbill

 The wood auger typically has a small lead in section at the tip that in old hand augers is fairly course.
 Machine driven augers sometimes need a finer lead in screw.

-On the right is an auger for use in an electric drill with a smooth plane shank.
+On the right is an auger for use in an electric drill with a smooth plain round shank.
 Some of them have three flats on the shank to aid the grip of the chuck.

 Note that the modern bit has a spur to first score a circular cut and a flat section to remove the wood.